🔍 Research any topic with AI-powered citations — Try Researchly freeStart Researching

 Want to research your own topic?
 Try it free →

-1. "Proof of Work vs Proof of Stake consensus mechanisms in blockchain"
+1. "Proof-of-Work vs Proof-of-Stake consensus mechanisms in blockchain"

 2. "Blockchain applications in healthcare and supply chain management"